OUR WORK

 Our goal is to break the cycle of illiteracy for students with dyslexia, LBLDs, and other struggling readers.

-Our first school, PS 642 South Bronx Literacy Academy (SBLA), opened in fall 2024 as the first district public school in the country specifically designed to support students with dyslexia.
+Our first school, South Bronx Literacy Academy (SBLA), opened in fall 2024 as the first district public school in the country specifically designed to support students with dyslexia.
+We are now preparing to open our second school, Central Brooklyn Literacy Academy (CBLA).

 Structured literacy is an approach to teaching oral and written language.
 It's based on the science of how kids learn to read based on decades of research.